 The symptoms of postural orthostatic tachycardia syndrome are usually experienced when people stand up after a period of sitting or lying down.
-The primary POTS symptom is a heartbeat over 120 beats per minute that happens within 10 minutes of standing up.
+The primary POTS symptom is an increased heart rate of up to 30 beats per minute higher than the baseline heart rate after standing up.
 Other symptoms include fainting, dizziness, fatigue, high or low blood pressure, chest pain, and feeling like your heart is racing.

 In most people, these symptoms feel like low blood volume, but improve or go away after sitting or lying back down — an effect known as an orthostatic intolerance.
-It’s estimated that between 1 million and 3 million Americans have POTS.
+It’s estimated that between 1 million and 3 million Americans between the ages of 15 and 50 have POTS.
 Symptoms may occur frequently, occasionally, or rarely.

 There are many reasons people may experience a rapid heart rate, but with POTS, some women may notice they have more symptoms before or during their menstrual period.